Data-Driven Mechanism Design using Multi-Agent Revealed Preferences: Mechanism Design. Background and Preliminaries.

-Now, the real-valued \textit{expected} utility gained for agent $i$, given mechanism $o_{\theta}$ (with parameter $\theta$) and product measure $\msb$\footnote{We assume this measure admits a density w.r.t. the Lebesgue measure.} is
+Now, the real-valued \textit{expected} utility gained for agent $i$, given mechanism $o_{\mech}$ (with parameter $\mech$) and product measure $\msb$\footnote{We assume this measure admits a density w.r.t. the Lebesgue measure.} is

-Again, we use the shorthand notation $f_{\theta}^i(\msb)$ to emphasize the mapping from product measure $\msb$ to expected utility, with mechanism $o_{\theta}$ acting as an intermediary such that $\theta$ parametrizes this mapping.
+Again, we use the shorthand notation $f_{\mech}^i(\msb)$ to emphasize the mapping from product measure $\msb$ to expected utility, with mechanism $o_{\mech}$ acting as an intermediary such that $\mech$ parametrizes this mapping.
 Figure~\ref{fig:mechflowmixed} illustrates the information flow in this generalized setup.

-The mechanism design problem begins by assuming that each agent $i$ acts in its own self-interest, by choosing a mixed-strategy $\msi$ in order to maximize its expected utility $\CE_{\msb}[f_{\theta}^i(\cdot)]$.
-Observe that each agent's expected utility $\CE_{\msb}[f_{\theta}^i(\cdot)]$ depends on product measure $\msb$, and thus on every other agent's mixed-strategy.
-The standard solution concept for this non-cooperative interaction is the mixed-strategy Nash equilibrium: \begin{definition}[Mixed-Strategy Nash Equilibrium] Product measure $\msb$ is a mixed-strategy Nash equilibrium of the game $G_{\text{mixed}}$ under mechanism $o_{\theta}$ if \footnote{We assume the function $f_{\theta}^i(\cdot,\mu^{-i})$ is continuous, and since the simplex $\Delta(\CA^i)$ is compact, therefore the maximum exists.
+The mechanism design problem begins by assuming that each agent $i$ acts in its own self-interest, by choosing a mixed-strategy $\msi$ in order to maximize its expected utility $\CE_{\msb}[f_{\mech}^i(\cdot)]$.
+Observe that each agent's expected utility $\CE_{\msb}[f_{\mech}^i(\cdot)]$ depends on product measure $\msb$, and thus on every other agent's mixed-strategy.
+The standard solution concept for this non-cooperative interaction is the mixed-strategy Nash equilibrium: \begin{definition}[Mixed-Strategy Nash Equilibrium] A product measure $\msb$ (defined in ~\eqref{eq:prodmeas}) is a mixed-strategy Nash equilibrium (MSNE) of the game $G_{\text{mixed}}$ under mechanism $o_{\mech}$ if \footnote{We assume the function $f_{\mech}^i(\cdot,\mu^{-i})$ is continuous, and since the simplex $\Delta(\CA^i)$ is compact, therefore the maximum exists.
 Detailed assumptions are provided in Section~\ref{sec:rpfa}.}

-where $\ms^{-i} = \ms\backslash \msi$ is the product measure $\otimes_{j\neq i}\ms^j$, so that $(\msi,\ms^{-i}) = \msb$, and $f^i_{\theta}(\ms,\ms^{-i})$ is shorthand for the expected utility $f^i_{\theta}(\cdot)$ under product measure $(\ms,\ms^{-i})$. \end{definition}
+where $\ms^{-i} = \ms\backslash \msi$ is the product measure $\otimes_{j\neq i}\ms^j$, so that $(\msi,\ms^{-i}) = \msb$, and $f^i_{\mech}(\ms,\ms^{-i})$ is shorthand for the expected utility $f^i_{\mech}(\cdot)$ under product measure $(\ms,\ms^{-i})$. \end{definition}

-Observe that the Nash equilibrium mixed-strategies \eqref{eq:NE} are dependent on the mechanism parameter $\theta$.
-The \textit{mechanism design} problem is that of designing the mechanism $o_{\theta}(\cdot)$, through parameter $\theta$, such that a product measure $\msb$ at Nash equilibrium also satisfies certain \textit{global welfare conditions}.
+Observe that the Nash equilibrium mixed-strategies \eqref{eq:NE} are dependent on the mechanism parameter $\mech$, and Assumptions~\ref{as:confun} - \ref{as:pspace} will be sufficient to ensure the existence of a MSNE for every $\mech\in\mechspace$.
+The \textit{mechanism design} problem is that of designing the mechanism $o_{\mech}(\cdot)$, through parameter $\mech$, such that the \textit{resultant} MSNE $\mu(\mech)$ satisfies certain \textit{global welfare conditions}.

 Next we motivate the mechanism design objective of social optimality which we consider in the remainder of this work.